top of page

 Research Areas

-Shana is an ethnographic and qualitative researcher with a long-standing interest in drug use, "addiction," global and public health, and science, technology, and medicine in Latin America and the United States.
-She has studied these issues in a variety of contexts, including projects on the utilization of medications for opioid use disorder in the San Francisco Bay Area, college students' access to drug treatment in Florida, heroin use and HIV/AIDS risk in Colombia, recreational GHB use in Northern California, and the concurrent use of opioids and stimulants across the United States.
+Shana is an ethnographer and qualitative researcher with a long-standing interest in drug use, "addiction," global and public health, and science, technology, and medicine in Latin America and the United States.
+She has studied these issues in a variety of contexts, including projects on the utilization of medications for opioid use disorder in the San Francisco Bay Area, college student access to drug treatment in Florida, heroin use and HIV/AIDS risk in Colombia, recreational GHB use in Northern California, and the concurrent use of opioids and stimulants across the United States.

 Current Research